ProcessEight/m23-example-modules/htdocs/app/code/ProcessEight/CustomLoggerExample/README.md

 # ProcessEight_CustomLoggerExample

-## Abstract
+## Purpose
 Demonstration of how to create a custom logger in Magento 2.

+Tested on Magento Open Source 2.3.1.

 ## Run it
 Run the following command.
-It should produce log files in ???:
 ```bash
 $ /usr/bin/php7.2 -f bin/magento process-eight:custom-logger-example
 Hopefully, something should've been written to /var/log/custom_logger_example.log